MarkPearlCoZa/Blog_General/_posts/2014-07-22-Technical-Debt-Notes.md

 ### What is the definition of technical debt

-...
+Ward Cunningham first coined the term Technical Debt:

+> Shipping first time code is like going into debt.
+A little debt speeds development so long as it is paid back promptly with a rewrite.
+Objects make the cost of this transaction tolerable.
+The danger occurs when the debt is not repaid.
+Every minute spent on not-quite-right code counts as interest on that debt.
+Entire engineering organizations can be brought to a stand-still under the debt load of an unconsolidated implementation, object- oriented or otherwise.

+#### It's only a metaphor

-Sometimes technical debt can be a clumsy metaphor, a better metaphor may be technical wealth
+Sometimes technical debt can be a clumsy metaphor - there may be other metaphors that could better illustrate what we are trying to explain.

+A better metaphor may be technical wealth

 ### Everything is a feature except for maintainability